1842 - Takara Group - The Early Years

 1951 - Exporting Sake to USA

-In the 60s, "Benihana" - Teppanyaki restaurant opended its door in New York catering Americans.
+In the 60s, the first "Benihana" - Teppanyaki restaurant opened its door in New York catering Americans.
 In the 70s, sushi specialty restaurants debuted in L.A. and New York, bringing the advent of the sushi boom.

 1980 - Shogun (miniseries)